TOKU-Systems/tutorials/docs/fourier-transform/index.md

 # Fourier analysis on the pressure signals

-This is a python code to get the pressure signals in a time period of 60 minutes and perform fourier transform on them.Wave forms are plotted.
+This is a python code to get the pressure signals in a time period of 60 minutes and perform fourier transform on them and their respective wave forms are plotted.

 ```python
 import pandas as pd